-While African research universities often have better commercial journal database access than their counterparts in the West, what of public access to African-focused research?
+While African research universities usually have better commercial journal database access than their counterparts in the West (thanks to aid deals), what of public access to African-focused research?
 Great to hear an African voice on this, as Africa starts to buckle up for growth and international access.
 Chukwuemeka Fred Agbata Jnr. of Nigeria says that there is an…

 “overwhelming call for the accessibility of African research [about Africa, but that this] has stretched traditional archiving methods.”